Privacy Policy³

 Storing data securely

-• Data saved directly to mobile devices such as laptops, tablets or smartphones, must be protected at a minimum by passcodes and/or passwords and changed
+• Data saved directly to mobile devices such as laptops, tablets, or smartphones, must be protected at a minimum by passcodes and/or passwords and changed frequently.

 Data retention

 We must retain personal data for no longer than is necessary.
-What is necessary will depend on the circumstances of each case, taking into account the reasons that the personal data was obtained, but should be determined in a manner consistent with our data retention guidelines.
+What is necessary will depend on the circumstances of each case, considering the reasons that the personal data was obtained, but should be determined in a manner consistent with our data retention guidelines.

 Transferring data internationally